demiddel/hydration-react/README.md

 # Hydration React

 This repo contains examples of how React uses hydration and rendering.
 This is purely for educational purposes.
 The ideal state is to have a very fast and optimal React application.
 The examples will be very simple, the concept is more important.
+Hydration is the concept of when something got rendered on the server side, that the events will be taken over on the client side.

 ## Getting Started